-- A. Upon completion of the investigation, the Investigating Supervisor, along with his/her chain of command (up to and including the Commander with concurrence of the Public Safety Director), will determine the appropriate level of the severity of the offense. - B. The Precinct/Division/Unit Commander will make a final Precinct or Division level recommendation, which will be subject to the review of the Public Safety Director (or his/her designee).
-In the event of disagreement as to the proposed sanctions, supervisors at any level may document their rationale in a correspondence to be attached to the recommendation. - C. The formal appeal process, (grievance/Office of Administration of Law) will continue to be an alternative for an employee who challenges the investigative findings and/or disciplinary sanctions.
-However, it is believed that most employees who have engaged in misconduct would like the opportunity to acknowledge their behavior and accept responsibility with a reasonable sanction so they can move forward with their careers.
-Many occurrences of misbehavior are mistakes in judgment that can be corrected by a reasonable corrective or disciplinary action, so the employee can go forward as a productive and contributing member of the Police Division. - D. In those situations where an employee challenges the investigative findings, and/or challenges the recommended disciplinary sanctions, (Disciplinary Conference or Trial Board) the Hearing Officer shall identify in writing, the factors that were considered in determining the rationale for upholding Division charges, rules, regulations, policies, procedures and/or practices in which the employee was found to be responsible.
+- A. Upon completion of the investigation, the Investigating Supervisor, along with his/her chain of command (up to and including the Commander with concurrence of the Public Safety Director), will determine the appropriate level of the severity of the offense. - B. The Precinct/Division Commander will make a final Precinct or Division level recommendation, which will be subject to the review of the Public Safety Director (or his/her designee).
+In the event of disagreement as to the proposed sanctions, supervisors at any level may document their rationale in a correspondence to be attached to the recommendation. - C. In those situations where an employee challenges the investigative findings, and/or challenges the recommended disciplinary sanctions, (Disciplinary Conference or Trial Board) the Hearing Officer shall identify in writing, the factors that were considered in determining the rationale for upholding Division charges, rules, regulations, policies, procedures and/or practices in which the employee was found to be responsible.
 The Hearing Officer shall also document the application of any mitigating and/or aggravating factors in determining the sanction that will be imposed.
+This shall be done via the DP1:1974. - D. The Trial Board as well as the Commander adjudicating the Command Conference shall find the charge in the section entitled "Disciplinary Categories Rules of Discipline," and review the disciplinary record of the personnel charged in order to ascertain if any prior similarly sustained charges exist.

-- E. The Trial Board as well as the Commander adjudicating the Command Conference shall find the charge in the section entitled "Disciplinary Categories Rules of Discipline," and review the disciplinary record of the personnel charged in order to ascertain if any prior similarly sustained charges exist. - F. The Progressive Discipline system should be utilized when imposing a disposition.
-Under this theory, several factors are used to determine the disposition, including but not limited to (i) the seriousness of the infraction, (ii) prior disciplinary history, (iii) frequency of the infraction, as well as (iv) aggravating and (v) mitigating factors. - 1.
-Aggravating and mitigating circumstances should be considered when rendering a disposition.
+- E. The Progressive Discipline system should be utilized when imposing a disposition.
+Under this theory, several factors are used to determine the disposition including, but not limited to: (i) the seriousness of the infraction, (ii) prior disciplinary history, (iii) frequency of the infraction, as well as (iv) aggravating and (v) mitigating factors. - 1.
+Aggravating and mitigating circumstances shall be considered when rendering a disposition.
 These circumstances may justify a deviation from the established Disciplinary Matrix.
 All deviations from the presumptive Matrix must be justified in writing. - 2.
 If there are aggravating circumstances, a sanction can be one offense/degree category greater than the presumptive.
 If there are mitigating circumstances, the sanction can be one offense/degree category lesser than the presumptive.
-If this is the first offense and there are mitigating circumstances, the matter can be remanded or sent to mediation. - G. If the conduct charged renders the personnel unfit for duty, or demonstrates an egregious failure of performance, major discipline may be imposed.
+If this is the first offense and there are mitigating circumstances, the matter can be remanded to a Disciplinary Conference. - F. If the conduct charged renders the personnel unfit for duty, or demonstrates an egregious failure of performance, Major Discipline may be imposed.
 In cases such as these, the principles of progressive discipline are not applicable and need not be considered.